Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-The last few decades have witnessed extraordinary advances in experimental techniques leading to the fabrication of mesoscopic and nanoscopic many-body systems with unparalleled control and diversity over the finite number of constituent particles, temperature, interparticle interactions, dimensionality, particle density, statistics (fermions versus bosons), and spin \cite{yann06,hans07,joch11,joch12,joch15,grei17,(Win87a),haef17,nogu14}.
+The last few decades witnessed extraordinary advances in experimental techniques leading to the fabrication of mesoscopic and nanoscopic many-body systems with unparalleled control and diversity over the finite number of constituent particles, temperature, interparticle interactions, dimensionality, particle density, statistics (fermions versus bosons), and spin \cite{yann06,hans07,(Ser11a),joch12,joch15,grei17,(Win87a),haef17,nogu14}.
 Such manmade systems can be viewed as artificial atoms and molecules, and they offer unprecedented opportunities for generating and observing novel and exotic many-body states and phenomena, as well as for testing fundamental aspects of quantum physics that are beyond the reach of the natural chemical and condensed-matter systems.
-These nanosystems include two-dimensional semiconductor \cite{hans07,yann07} and graphene \cite{yann09} quantum dots confining electrons and ultracold traps confining neutral atoms \cite{joch11,joch12,joch15,phil11} or ions \cite{(Win87a),haef17,nogu14} in a variety of trap shapes.
-Among the rich physics studied in these systems, one can mention Wigner molecules (which extend Wigner crystals to the quantum regime), the connection to the fractional quantum Hall effect for high magnetic fields, Aharonov-Bohm phenomena and quantum space-time crystals in ring-shaped devices, wave function entanglement\footnote{ A pure state describing the quantum system of two or more particles is referred to as entangled if it is unfactorizable.
-A mixed state is entangled if it cannot be written as a mixture of factorizable pure states \cite{woot98}; see also \cite{schl02,aspe04} for additional background on the concept of entanglement.}, Schr\"{o}dinger-cat-state superpositions in strings of ultracold ions in linear traps, and the elucidation of the nature of correlations in assemblies of strongly repelling electrons (long-range Coulomb interaction) or strongly interacting neutral atoms with both an attractive or repulsive contact interaction.
-Areas of potential applications include quantum information and computing, improved electronic and photonic devices, atomic clocks, metrology, etc.
+These nanosystems include two-dimensional semiconductor \cite{hans07,yann07} and graphene \cite{yann09} quantum dots confining electrons and ultracold traps confining neutral atoms \cite{(Ser11a),joch12,joch15,phil11} or ions \cite{(Win87a),haef17,nogu14} in a variety of trap shapes.
+Among the rich physics studied in these systems, one can mention Wigner molecules (which extend Wigner crystals to the quantum regime), the connection to the fractional quantum Hall effect for high magnetic fields, Aharonov-Bohm phenomena and quantum space-time crystals in ring-shaped devices, wave function entanglement\footnote[1]{ A pure quantum state describing two or more particles is entangled if it is unfactorizable.
+A mixed state is entangled if it cannot be written as a mixture of factorizable pure states \cite{woot98}; see further \citeasnoun{(Eck02a),aspe04}. }, Schr\"{o}dinger-cat-state superpositions in strings of ultracold ions in linear traps, and the elucidation of the nature of correlations in assemblies of strongly repelling electrons (long-range Coulomb interaction) or strongly interacting neutral atoms with both an attractive or repulsive contact interaction.
+Areas of potential applications include quantum information\footnote{ For increasing interest in the intersection between nuclear physics and quantum information science, see also \citeasnoun{cloe19}} and computing, improved electronic and photonic devices, atomic clocks, metrology, etc.